-Act to speed up the digitization of healthcare
+Act to Speed Up the Digitization of Healthcare,

-The Digital Act aims to accelerate the introduction of binding standards and to promote the use of digital applications in healthcare.
-From 2025, the electronic health record (ePA) will be introduced for all legally insured persons, using the opposition procedure (opt-out) if the use would not be desired.
-The electronic prescription (e-prescription) is to be made mandatory this year.
-The Digital Networking in Health Care Act (GDNG) aims to facilitate the use of health data for public purposes by creating a decentralized health data infrastructure.
-This enables statutory health and care insurance funds to securely use their data, particularly in the area of drug therapy safety and the detection of diseases.
-An objection procedure is also being introduced for the release of data from the EPA in order to make it easier to use the data for research purposes.
+On December 14, 2023, the Bundestag adopted a draft law “to accelerate the digitization of healthcare” (Digital-Gesetz – DigiG 20/9048).
+The law aims to promote the adoption of digital applications and to improve the use of available health data for both care and research purposes.
+The Digital Act is intended to accelerate the introduction of binding standards and foster the use of digital solutions in the healthcare sector.
+Starting in 2025, the electronic health record (ePA) will be introduced for all statutorily insured persons using an opt-out model, meaning individuals must actively object if they do not wish to participate.
+The electronic prescription (e-prescription) is set to become mandatory in 2024.
+The Digital Networking in Health Care Act (GDNG) aims to simplify the use of health data for public purposes by establishing a decentralized health data infrastructure.
+This allows statutory health and care insurance providers to use their data securely, particularly for improving medication safety and disease detection.
+An opt-out procedure is also being introduced for the release of data from the ePA to facilitate its use in research.

-Milestone in digitization: A breakthrough in technology
+Milestone in Digitization: A Breakthrough in Technology

-The primary aim is to promote improved and more efficient medical services.
-Telemedicine, whose expansion is being sought, is mentioned as an example.
-This relieves medical practices and ensures optimized care.
-The Digital Networking in Health Care Act (GDNG) enables the targeted use of data that comes from various sources such as electronic health records, billing data from health insurance companies and registries and is brought together in a protected framework.
-This information can be used for research purposes and the application of artificial intelligence (AI) and thus contribute to improved and personalized treatment of patients in the area of personalized medicine.
+Federal Minister of Health Karl Lauterbach (SPD) announces a significant increase in the quality of care through the new digital options and an increased level of safety for patients.
+Diagnoses and laboratory results are currently distributed across multiple institutions, leading to redundancies, misdiagnoses, and overall suboptimal treatment.
+The introduction of electronic health records aims to improve these conditions—for the benefit of patients and the medical professionals treating them.
+The primary goal is to promote improved and more efficient healthcare services.
+Telemedicine is cited as an example, with its expansion being actively pursued.
+This eases the burden on medical practices and ensures optimized care delivery.
+The Digital Networking in Health Care Act enables the targeted use of data originating from various sources such as electronic health records, billing data from health insurance providers, and registries—all brought together in a protected framework.
+This consolidated information can be used for research purposes and the application of artificial intelligence (AI), contributing to improved and personalized patient care—particularly in the field of personalized medicine.

-Risks of restructuring: risks of reform
+Risks of Restructuring: Risks of Reform

-Act to speed up the digitization of healthcare
+Act to Speed Up the Digitization of Healthcare

 INSIGHTS